When shopping for a Louis Vuitton bag, it’s so important to authenticate first.

 How to spot a fake Louis Vuitton bag

-Professional Louis Vuitton authenticators say that the #1 way to spot a fake bag is to check the label stitched on the inside.
+The #1 way to spot a fake bag is to check the label stitched inside the bag.
 It is never correctly replicated, according to our Expert LV Bag Authenticators.

 1. Interior label